annaadhiambo/GitHub-Search/README.md

 * Anna Adhiambo

 ## Description
 * A website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-A person can also look for repositories.
+A person can also look for repositories
 * Here is the [link]() to my website.

 ## Technology Used